 Guards may be posted at shopping centers, theaters, office complexes, banks, health care facilities, airports, train stations, factories, museums, laboratories, government buildings, universities, military bases, recreation sites, sports arenas, nightclubs and other locations.
 Some work as armored car guards, while others work as gaming surveillance officers.
 Almost every industry requires security guards.
 Depending on the size of the employer, security officers may be promoted to security manager, or they may work alone, handling all security for any given facility.

 Most security guards work at least eight hours per shift and spend much of that time standing or moving.
 Many are also on call.
 For employers who need 24/7 coverage, guards may rotate schedules with their colleagues.
-The Bureau of Labor Statistics reported in 2008 that roughly 16 percent of security guards were part time employees.

 The qualifications for a position as a security guard aren’t quite as stringent as those to enter a police department, but there are certain requirements nonetheless.
 Employers favor candidates who have earned a high school diploma or equivalent, as well as guards who have been licensed.
 A lot of the training is completed on the job.
 Generally, training includes weapons retention, the use of force and testing on the use of firearms.
 Many states require ongoing training for guards to retain their licenses.
 Guards at small shops may not receive as much training, for example, as those working at nuclear power plants.